-5 Taco Trucks you must try
+5 taco trucks you must try in Los Angeles

 This truck launched the trend for hip food trucks and unexpected street fusion food.
 Before he became world-famous, Chef Roy Choi perfected Kogi’s Korean tacos, which are now emblems of the city itself – and much easier to come by thanks to expansion (four trucks now and two brick-and-mortars).